Best Online Stock Brokers For Cheap Stock Trades

 1. TradeKing offers $4.95 per stock trade regardless of the size of your account balance.
 They have some helpful tools and calculators to help customers out with determining their target prices for trades.
 In addition, they’ve got good support for options trading such as seminars and tools, for those among you who dabble in options.
 TradeKing is also tops in customer service, with a live representative at the ready via phone, email or IM through their web site!
 They’re quite easy to reach.
 Some other extras they offer: a refund of your transfer charges up to $150 if you switch your account to them, and $50 for each friend or referral you send their way.

 Also, TradeKing has won some great accolades from the personal finance community, having received the following awards and honors: Smart Money ranks TK as #1 in customer service in 2008, the best discount broker in its annual Broker Survey of US Brokers (twice in a row!) and the highest ranking of 4 stars in Barron’s 12th Annual Survey of Best Browser-Based Online Brokers.
-Here’s where to sign up.
+For those interested in opening an account, Here’s where to sign up.

 Zecco Online Brokerage

-2. Zecco is one of those online brokerages which offers free trades for those who open an account with a minimum of $25,000 or who trade fairly actively.
-Maintain the $25,000 balance or make 25 trades per month and you’ll get 10 free trades each month.
-With a lower account balance, the trades are only $4.50 per transaction.
+3. Zecco is one of those online brokerages which used to offer free trades for those who open an account with a balance minimum or who would trade fairly actively.
+However, they’ve since changed their rates and pricing structure, and these days, their trades have been set at $4.95 per transaction.
 For commissions on mutual funds that are not on the no-load list, Zecco charges $10 per trade.

-Relative to other sites, where does Zecco lack the edge?
-Extra services such as getting the information you need for tax purposes, and their site’s user-friendliness quotient.
-They’ve been working on improvements to hopefully address weak points.
-For more active traders who are after the free trades, they may be worth a look.
+Also, Zecco has since revamped their site and services, and while they provide extra services (such as getting the information you need for tax purposes) for a charge, they’ve also beefed up their suite of free trader tools and applications.
+They’ve also raised their site’s user-friendliness quotient.
+It’s great to see them make ongoing improvements to address their weak points.
+For more active traders who are looking for an investment platform with rich features, they may be worth a look.
 Here’s where to sign up.

 Scottrade Online Brokerage

 4. Scottrade charges $7 per stock trade online, but will charge more for phone and broker assisted trades.
 These are great prices, but I actually appreciate their mutual fund fees even more!
 For mutual funds with an NTF designation (no load and no transaction fee), your transactions are completely free.
 However, no load funds that aren’t in the NTF program have a fee of $17 for each trade, whether you buy, sell or exchange.
-Something similar is applied to loaded funds and broker assisted transactions with mutual funds, so you’ll get the best deal by sticking to managing your portfolio online.
+Similar charges are applied to loaded funds and broker assisted transactions with mutual funds, so you’ll get the best deal by sticking to managing your portfolio online.
 From the feedback I’ve heard about Scottrade, they’re a well-established, highly popular broker that’s a great fit for the retail investor.
+You’ll also be eligible for free trades if you refer your friends and family to Scottrade.
 Here’s where to sign up.

 ETrade Online Brokerage

-5. E*Trade isn’t the cheapest broker, relative to the others we’ve listed here, with rates ranging from $7.99 to $12.99 per trade (depending on your trading frequency), but they’re still pretty affordable.
+6. E*Trade isn’t the cheapest broker, relative to the others we’ve listed here, with rates ranging from $7.99 to $9.99 per trade (depending on your trading frequency), but they’re still pretty affordable.
 Some things to watch out for: if you need broker assistance, they’ll hit you with $45 a trade and an online commission.
-Then they’ve got pesky inactivity fees that can cost you $40 per quarter if you don’t trade regularly.
+There are also a few account activity fees and special request fees that you should take note of (e.g. returned check fee, stop payment requests, outgoing wire transfers, etc).

 The positives?
 They offer some support for those who need financial advice potentially rivaling what you’d expect from full-service brokerages, and they’ve got a wide range of investment selections in their product roster.
 They also rate well for solid tools and seminars for those folks who are interested in options trading.
-In fact, they may have the most diverse set of tools available of any online broker (check out their Power ETrade platform).
-Their customer service lags the other sites though, without a Live Chat or IM option, and relatively longer waits on the phone for a representative.
+In fact, they may have the most diverse set of tools available of any online broker (check out their ETrade Pro platform).
+Their customer has also been beefed up with the introduction of a Live Chat option and faster phone response.
 I’d put them at par with Charles Schwab.

 As far as honors go, Smart Money chose them as the #1 online broker for 2007 and 2008.
-They also get 4 stars from Barron’s Online Broker Survey, so they’re doing a lot of things right!
+Recently, they’ve received 5 stars for their trading tools in Smart Money’s 2011 survey.
+They also earned 5 stars for customer service (from Kiplinger’s) and 4.5 stars for excellent research amenities (from Barron’s) in 2011.
+So clearly, they’re doing a lot of things right!
 Here’s where to sign up.

 tradeMonster Online Brokerage

-6. tradeMonster has entered the trading market as a fairly new online brokerage with roots in the options world.
-They offer a simple pricing structure for stocks — a flat $7.50 a trade.
+7. tradeMonster has entered the trading market as one of the newer online brokerages in this list, with roots in the options world.
+They offer a simple pricing structure for stocks — a flat $7.50 per trade.
 Mutual funds and bonds are $15.00 per trade (only upon purchase) with no fees upon sale.
 For options, the commissions are tiered, but appear to be relatively cheaper than the fees of other brokers, especially when more contracts are involved.
 Overall, they’re a much cheaper options broker than TradeKing or OptionsXpress if you intend to be a high volume options trader.
 Plus, they’ve already been honored by Barron’s with a 4 star rating despite being the new kid on the block.
 Here’s where to sign up.

 ~~ooOoo~~